Chipper Cash convinces Joe Montana to invest in African fintech – TechCrunch

 Wu will join Chipper Cash as a board observer.
 The startup is the second Africa investment for the fund.
 Liquid 2 Ventures is also an investor in logistics startup Lori Systems, the 2017 Startup Battlefield Africa winner.

 Startups building financial technologies for Africa’s 1.2 billion population are gaining greater attention of investors.
-As a sector, fintech (or financial inclusion) attracted 50 percent of the estimated $1.1 billion funding to African startups in 2018, according to Partech.
+As a sector, fintech (or financial inclusion) attracted 50% of the estimated $1.1 billion funding to African startups in 2018, according to Partech.

 By a number of estimates, the continent’s 1.2 billion people represent the largest share of the world’s unbanked and underbanked population.
-An improving smartphone and mobile-connectivity profile for Africa (see GSMA) turns this scenario into an opportunity for mobile based financial products.
+An improving smartphone and mobile-connectivity profile for Africa (see GSMA) turns this scenario into an opportunity for mobile-based financial products.

 As more startups enter African fintech, Chipper Cash believes it can compete on its cross-currency and no-fee offerings and the growing size of the market.
 “It’s so large that it is unlikely to be a zero-sum game in terms of who wins.
-There will be multiple successful players,” said Serunjogi
+There will be multiple successful players,” said Serunjogi.

-Chipper Cash also joins a list of African founded, Africa focused fintech firms that have chosen to set up HQs in San Francisco with offices and operations on the continent.
+Chipper Cash also joins a list of African-founded, Africa-focused fintech firms that have chosen to set up HQs in San Francisco with offices and operations on the continent.
 Payments gateway company Flutterwave and lending venture Mines.io (both with Nigerian founders) maintain SF headquarters with operations in Lagos.
-Serunjogi touts the benefits of this two continent organizational structure for access to both VC and developer markets in the U.S. and Africa.
+Serunjogi touts the benefits of this two-continent organizational structure for access to both VC and developer markets in the U.S. and Africa.

 As for Chipper Cash’s continuing relationship with investor Joe Montana, “Having access to a someone with the leadership qualities of Joe to provide advice and guidance…that’s something that’s priceless,” said Serunjogi.